-the king sealed it with his own signet ring and with the signet rings of his nobles ... concerning Daniel nothing might be changed concerning Daniel he went through the night fasting
+the king sealed it with his own signet ring and with the signet rings of his nobles...concerning Daniel nothing might be changed concerning Daniel

 The function of the signet ring can be stated clearly.
 The king and the noblemen pressed their rings into a seal made of wax.
-AT: "the king pressed his signet ring into a wax seal, the nobles did this too.
+Alternate translation: "the king pressed his signet ring into a wax seal, the nobles did this too.
 No one was allowed to break the seal and help Daniel" (See: Assumed Knowledge and Implicit Information)